 While your resume will have all your best skills listed, you don’t want the recruiter to be confused about them.
 It’s always a great idea to have a compilation of your best projects that can help recruiters examine your abilities and skills, hence pursuing you with conviction.

 Networking plays a crucial role while getting that first fashion internship.
-Most of the students who land up with the best internships have amazing networking skills.
+Most of the students who land the best internships have amazing networking skills.
 You can also use social media like LinkedIn and Instagram to connect with people you admire from specific job profiles and help you get started!

 You can start a Fashion blog, promote your portfolio, set your profiles and designs on Instagram, Facebook, Youtube, etc. Buying and selling have become huge, so if you feel like you want to start your business or work freelance, go for it!

 7. Volunteer at Fashion Events

 There are many ways you can volunteer at fashion events, working errands backstage helps a lot of styling, make and hair interns to get hands-on getting experience for runway shows.
 As a fashion blogger and writer, you can try on these little projects.